chairyliu/iASTMapper-CF/README.md

 # iASTMapper-CF:

-An Iterative Similarity-Based Abstract Syntax Tree Mapping Algorithm
+An Iterative Similarity-Based Abstract Syntax Tree Mapping Algorithm Supporting Cross-File and One-to-Many Mappings

+iASTMapper-CF is an extension of the existing AST mapping algorithm iASTMapper, designed to analyze code file differences by iteratively mapping Abstract Syntax Tree (AST) nodes.It supports cross-file mappings and one-to-many mappings, enabling detailed analysis of complex code modifications and their interactions.
+The tool integrates processes such as node extraction, mapping, and generating actionable results to help researchers and developers effectively understand and manage code changes.

 # How to run our code
 1. Clone the ten studied projects (ActiveMQ and so on) to the directory `D://tmp`.
 You can change the path in `resources/config.properties`.